NASA-AMMOS/slim/docs/guides/software-lifecycle/metrics/README.md

-# Metrics Guide
+# Metrics

-<p align="center">A Comprehensive Guide for Setting up and Configuring Metrics Tracking</p>
+<pre align="center">A Comprehensive Guide for Setting up and Configuring Metrics Tracking</pre>

 ## Introduction

-This guide provides step-by-step instructions for installing and configuring [Apache DevLake](https://devlake.apache.org/) to collect and analyze software metrics.
-It aims to simplify the installation process and make metrics tracking efficient for developers, especially those new to metrics collection.
+Metrics collection is important for project management and software quality assurance.
+We recommend [Apache DevLake](https://devlake.apache.org/) for easy tracking and analysis.
+This guide simplifies its installation and configuration, especially for developers new to metrics collection.

 **Use Cases**: